OnePercent-ProgrammingTeam/Mobi/docs/project_structure.md

 The `core` package serves as the home for superclasses that establish a common foundation in the project.
 These superclasses are inherited by classes used in both the `gui` and `cli` packages, promoting a consistent set of functionalities across different facets of the project.<br><br>

 The naming conventions employed for class names are symbolic, aiming at enhancing comprehensibility.
 The classes with the suffix:\
   &ndash; **Thread** are threads.\
-  &ndash; **Http** utilize the HTTP protocol for their operations, including handling HTTP requests and responses.
-These classes are supported by the [Docker Hub API](https://docs.docker.com/docker-hub/api/latest/) and the [Docker Engine API](https://docs.docker.com/engine/api/v1.43/).\
-  &ndash; **Api** use the help of the [docker-java library](https://github.com/docker-java/docker-java) to  ensure the proper execution of their functionalities.

 Correspondingly, the classes with the prefix:\
-  &ndash; **Monitor** primarily handle the retrieval of information related to containers, images, and the Docker environment.\
+  &ndash; **Monitor** primarily are used for monitoring and specifically to handle the retrieval of information related to docker objects as containers, images, and the Docker environment.\
-  &ndash; **Manager** or **Execute** are tasked with overseeing the management of containers and images, executing various actions associated with them.<br><br>
+  &ndash; **Manager** or **Executor** are tasked with overseeing the management of containers and images, executing various actions associated with them such as starting, stopping containers, removing docker objects etc.<br><br>

 * `cli`\